 What’s this?

 This indicator shows the number of repossessions and evictions per 1,000 people, in each London borough.
-The most recent data reflects four quarters, up to Q2 of 2024.
+The most recent data reflects four quarters, up to Q3 of 2024.
 However, since evictions were paused during the pandemic, we have retained the 2019 data for reference.
-You can view a map of the data at the bottom of the page.

 What does it tell us?

-The highest rates of repossessions were recorded in Newham, with 4.83 repossessions per 1,000 households and Lewisham with 3.71 per 1,000 households.
-Newham had one of the highest rates of repossessions before the pandemic as well, with 4.50 …
+The highest rates of repossessions were recorded in Newham, with 5.45 repossessions per 1,000 households and Croydon with 4.22 per 1,000 households.
+Newham had one of the highest rates of repossessions before the pandemic as well, with 4.50 repossessions per 1,000 respectively in 2019.
+The lowest…